Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 <!-- END SNIPPET -->

-To allow agents to access your resources or custom functions, you need tools.
+To allow Agents to access your resources or custom functions, you need tools.
 You can pass tools to `create_agent` by either `toolset` or combination of `tools` and `tool_resources`.

 Here is an example of `toolset`:
 <!-- SNIPPET:sample_agents_run_with_toolset.create_agent_toolset -->